 Public-key algorithms are very slow compared with secret-key algorithms, and are not designed to encrypt large amounts of data.
 Public-key algorithms are useful only for transferring very small amounts of data.
 Typically, public-key encryption is used to encrypt a key and IV to be used by a secret-key algorithm.
 After the key and IV are transferred, secret-key encryption is used for the remainder of the session.

-The .NET Framework provides the following classes that implement public-key encryption algorithms:
+.NET provides the following classes that implement public-key algorithms:

-RSA allows both encryption and signing, but DSA can be used only for signing, and Diffie-Hellman can be used only for key generation.
+RSA allows both encryption and signing, but DSA can be used only for signing.
+DSA is not as secure as RSA, and we recommend RSA.
+Diffie-Hellman can be used only for key generation.
 In general, public-key algorithms are more limited in their uses than private-key algorithms.

 Public-key algorithms can also be used to form digital signatures.
 Digital signatures authenticate the identity of a sender (if you trust the sender's public key) and help protect the integrity of data.
 Using a public key generated by Alice, the recipient of Alice's data can verify that Alice sent it by comparing the digital signature to Alice's data and Alice's public key.